GaRLILEO: Gravity-aligned Radar-Leg-Inertial Enhanced Odometry

 \subsection{Gravity Factor}

-To mitigate the limitations of GaRLIO~\citep{noh2025garlio} and enable robust gravity estimation for legged robot platforms, we adopt a B-spline-based, velocity-aware gravity factor $\mathbf{r_G}$ to parameterize continuous-time state functions as follows:
+To mitigate the \ac{LiDAR}-dependent and discrete-time sensor fusion limitations of GaRLIO~\citep{noh2025garlio} and enable robust gravity estimation for legged robot platforms, we adopt a B-spline-based, velocity-aware gravity factor $\mathbf{r_G}$ to parameterize continuous-time state functions as follows:

-where $t_i$ and $t_j$ denote the timestamps of the $i$-th and $j$-th IMU measurements included in window $W$, respectively. $\tilde{\mathbf{R}}_{m}$ denotes the rotation measurement obtained from magnetometer and $\beta_{j}^i=\int_{t\in[{t_i},{t_{j}})}\tilde{\mathbf{R}}_m(t)(\tilde{\mathbf{a}}_t-{\mathbf{b}}_{a_t})dt$.
+where $t_i$ and $t_j$ denote the timestamps of the $i$-th and $j$-th IMU measurements included in window $W$, respectively. $\tilde{\mathbf{R}}_{m}$ denotes the onboard AHRS orientation measurement obtained from internal filter of IMU by fusing magnetometer with standard inertial measurements, while $\beta_{j}^i=\int_{t\in[{t_i},{t_{j}})}\tilde{\mathbf{R}}_m(t)(\tilde{\mathbf{a}}_t-{\mathbf{b}}_{a_t})dt$.
 Furthermore, to mitigate erroneous gravity estimation caused by \ac{IMU} noise, we also introduce a gravity spline equipped with a smoothing constraint $\mathbf{r_{\mathcal{S}^2}}$ (\figref{fig:soft_factor}).
-The gravity spline control points are subject to a fixed-norm constraint during B-spline extrapolation.
-Still, in the subsequent optimization process, they are not explicitly norm-constrained due to the use of splines defined on an $\mathbb{R}^3$ manifold rather than an $\mathcal{S}^2$ manifold.
+The gravity spline control points are subject to a fixed-norm constraint.
+Still, since we parameterize local gravity using splines on an $\mathbb{R}^3$ manifold rather than an $\mathcal{S}^2$ manifold, the interpolated B-spline segments between control points are not explicitly norm-constrained.
 To resolve this, a novel first-order derivative factor is defined and applied to the spline as follows:

 which enforces a soft norm constraint throughout the spline trajectory.